-When Camilla and I started leading Island City Church in 1999, we didn’t have a clue.
+When Camilla and I started leading a church in 1999, we didn’t have a clue.
 We loved God with all our hearts and prayed with faith, but our prayers seldom moved mountains.
 There was this one time when there was a lot of sickness going around so we organized a healing meeting.
 We laid hands on the sick, prayed like mad, and more people got sick!
 We joke about it now, but we weren’t laughing then.
 Why was it so hard to heal people?

 If I could go back in time and give that green and keen couple one book to read, it would be Andrew Wommack’s, A Better Way to Pray.
 It would have led to radical changes in the way we did things.
 I now know that there is right way and a wrong way to pray.
 Jesus said as much in Matthew 6:5-8.
 One way pleases the Lord and results in supernatural transformation; the other way achieves nothing of lasting significance.